 In the housing market, a desirable neighbourhood is one that provides an opportunity for growth, and there’s no better indication of growth than nearby schools.
 Families will always prefer to have their children attend a school close to home, so your potential pool of tenants will automatically increase by choosing a property situated near K-12 schools.
 Having a rental property near a college or university is also a huge benefit with a large population of students, instructors, and other institutional employees entering your pool of potential renters.

-When exploring potential income properties, be sure to keep a close eye on what services are located within a close proximity.
+When exploring potential income properties in Edmonton, Calgary, or anywhere else in Alberta, be sure to keep a close eye on what services are located within a close proximity.
 Grocery stores, banking options, and retail outlets are always good to have nearby, and they are all things potential renters will take note of.

 Any property that doesn’t increase in value over time isn’t a worthy investment, so consider any potential updates and upgrades to add value within the property.
 You want to sell potential tenants from the moment they set eyes on your property, so general updates like new fixtures and fittings to landscaping and curb appeal can go a long way in adding value to your income property.
 Make sure to calculate the costs of the upgrades against the potential increase in value to determine how much you can afford to spend on the updates.

 Be hyper-aware of the deadlines you set for yourself regarding any renovations and upgrades, as the longer you go without a tenant, the more it will cost you as you’re paying the entirety of the mortgage and utilities.
 This can take a serious dent out of your bottom line income stream if you’re not diligent in planning and budgeting right from the start.

 Here are some simple DIYs that will add value to your property without breaking the bank: